Beneteau First 22A

 Some individuals with physical disabilities will need assistance to transfer into and out of a boat.
 There are a variety of ways to do so, including use of a Hoyer lift, transfer box slide, and personal assistance.
 In all cases, the boat is securely tied to the dock for safety and ease of transfer.

-Persons with paraplegia are routinely able to sail the Freedom 20 boats once they’ve been assisted aboard.
+Guests with paraplegia or amputated limbs are routinely able to sail the First 22A's once they’ve been assisted aboard.
 CRAB Skippers and Crew assist guests on and off of the boat.
-We operate from floating docks so the height of the boat’s hull does not vary and the boat doesn’t move very much.
+We operate from floating docks so the height of the boat’s hull does not vary and the boat is securely tied to the dock.
 The transfer box is a metal box with a hinged extension that unfolds and can be positioned like a ramp into the boat.
 There are stainless steel hand guards on the side.
 A guest in a wheelchair can stop next to the transfer box and with little or no assistance, shift to the transfer box and gently slide into the boat next to the cockpit seat.
-Then there is a transfer to the seat before being made secure by a chest and lap belt.
+Then there is a transfer to the seat before being made secure by a four point harness belt.
 The process is reversed for disembarking.